 Study Abroad + Options

 API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
 The following is a listing of potential excursions for API Prague programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 TOTAL CREDITS - 9-12 credits per semester

 Established in 1348, Charles University still carries the name and legacy of its founder, the Holy Roman Emperor Charles IV.
-Backed up by more than 600 years of tradition, the university is considered to be one of the most research-intensive and international institutions in the world.
+With more than 600 years of tradition, the university is considered to be one of the most research-intensive and international institutions in the world.

 API summer students at Charles University can choose from courses in art and culture, economics, film studies, history, literature, photography, political science, psychology, sociology, and Czech language.
 All courses, with the exception of Czech, are offered in English.